You’re invited to partner with the Welcome Blanket Project and knit for refugees and other new families to America

-People who were tortured and/or killed because they wouldn’t change their religion.
+Many of the refugees listed above include people who were threatened with torture or death because they wouldn’t change their religion.
 Or embrace the warped form of religious offered by terrorists.
+Others have been forced to flee because of gang violence.

 I don’t like writing about such things, much less thinking about them.
 Sometimes it’s all I can do to read about them.
 You don’t know how much I sometimes long to turn away.
 To pretend such things aren’t happening.
 That they’re some hideous nightmare.